xenit-eu/dynamic-extensions-for-alfresco/README.md

 Dynamic Extensions for Alfresco
 ===============================

 Rapid development of Alfresco repository extensions in Java.
 Deploy your code in seconds, not minutes.
-Less overhead, more convenience.
 Life is too short for endless server restarts.

 Dynamic Extensions adds an OSGi container to the Alfresco repository, enabling live deployment of Java code packaged as OSGi bundles.
-Alfresco itself is not "OSGi-fied" in any way.
-The OSGi container runs completely separate from the core Alfresco platform.
+Alfresco itself is not "OSGi-fied" in any way; the OSGi container runs completely separate from the core Alfresco platform.

 Latest release: Milestone 4
 ---------------------------